 Alumni Award for Engaging Students as Partners in Learning

-the Queen鈥檚 University Alumni Association (QUAA)
+In Partnership with the Queen鈥檚 University Alumni Association (QUAA)

 The Principal鈥檚 Alumni Award for Engaging Students as Partners in Learning recognizes innovative curricular design and instructional approaches where educators, instructors and learners work together to achieve deep and meaningful learning.
 Students as Partners refers to a model of power-sharing between students and other members of the community and instructors.
 Students are valued as collaborators, bringing their prior learning perspectives and expertise into the co-creation and co-design of their own experiences in higher education.
-This award is given to recognize an individual who engages students as partners, lending power to student voices and supporting them to become the champions of their educational journeys.
+This award is given to recognize an individual or a team who engages students as partners, lending power to student voices and supporting them to become the champions of their own educational journeys.
 Please note that this award focuses on a single course rather than whole programs.

 Selection Criteria: